 For those users, we suggest you follow this guide to its celebratory end to get the now-defunct Cisco VPN client working with a version of Microsoft’s desktop operating system that’s still regularly supported by its maker – namely Windows 10.

 Okay, it’s time to get the Cisco VPN client up and running with Windows 10.
 We’ll restate this point just to make it doubly clear: this is only confirmed as working with builds up to version 15063 of Windows 10, or the Creators Update.

 What’s more, it’s suggested that you uninstall the Cisco VPN client before you dare install Windows 10 Creators Update.
 If you don’t, you might wind up scrambling around for the proper registry files to delete before your system will let you install the product again using the MSI file we’ll discuss later on.
 So if you haven’t already, uninstall the Cisco VPN client now.

-Now let’s download and install the SonicWall VPN client found here.
+Now let’s download and install the SonicWall VPN client found here (opens in new tab).
 In doing so, you’ll want to ensure the Windows executable you retrieve is the latest version of either the 32- or 64-bit client or it might not work as anticipated.
-After that, download the Cisco VPN client itself either from Dropbox, or it’s also available from CNET, but we couldn’t get a download to initiate from the latter (perhaps you’ll have more luck).
+After that, download the Cisco VPN client itself from Dropbox (opens in new tab), but we couldn’t get a download to initiate from the latter (perhaps you’ll have more luck).